juliankyer/song-widget/README.md

 * logger is a neat package that console logs information about the Redux store
 * containers are how Redux and React components are connected
 * devTools says "hey, if you have the Redux devTools extension, let it look at the store"
+* babel-polyfill helps us use the fetch API later on

 In our index, we set instantiate our store using the createStore method, and we extend React with both logger and thunk.
 We wrap our entire application in a ```<Provider />``` component that makes the store we've created accessible to everything in the app.